A discussion with C. Baxter Kruger, founder of Perichoresis, Inc.

 In the light of the fact that Jesus Christ has laid hold of the whole human race, cleansed us in his death, lifted us up in his resurrection and has given us a place in his relationship with his Father and Spirit in his Ascension, we’ve got to rethink everything we thought we knew about ourselves and others and our ordinary human life.

-Question: So we’re talking about God meeting us in our day-to-day lives?
+CO: So we’re really talking about God meeting us in our day-to-day lives?